richardeigenmann/SayTheTime/Readme.md

 - The terminal screen is cleared so that the text prints at the top of the window.
 - The text is wrapped and block adjusted to 50 columns

-For the above example I added the `--omit-clear` flag so that we can show two times underneath each other.
+For the above example I added the `--no-clear` flag so that we can show two times underneath each other.

 If we use the `--run` option we get a clock in the terminal window that